-It's essential to check each member's eligibility prior to performing services.
+It is essential to check each member's eligibility prior to performing services.
 Providers should use the standard Blue Cross Complete resources for checking eligibility, including:

-- NaviNet, at: navinet.navimedix.com - BCBSM/BCN Availity® provider portal, also known as provider secured services.
-Providers can request access to Availity at bcbsm.com.
-To view member eligibility, select the appropriate payer (Medicaid) in transaction dropdown. - Blue Cross Complete Provider Inquiry, at 1-888-312-5713 between 8 a.m. and 5 p.m.
+- NaviNet, at NaviNet.net > Login - Providers can sign up for Provider Secured Services and web-DENIS at bcbsm.com/providers > Already a provider in our Network? > Register. - Blue Cross Complete Provider Inquiry, at 1-888-312-5713 between 8 a.m. and 5 p.m.
 Monday through Friday - HIPAA 270/271 electronic standard transaction